tomasaltilio/Food_Detective/README.md

 ### Data source

-To carry out the project we used the kaggle's dataset Food 101.
-It contains 1000 images of 101 different categories of food, giving a total of 100 000 images.
+To carry out the project we used the Kaggle's dataset Food 101.
+It contains 1000 images of 101 different food categories, giving a total of 100 000 images.

 ![Data](./images/kaggle.png)

 The images were presented in different ways:

-* All together in in different folders divided by food category
+* All together in in different folders divided by the food category
 * .h5 files of different image sizes

 One of the project's objectives was to link the food in the image with its nutritional information.